Survivorship: Bladder Health After Cancer

 If you received any of the following treatments, you may be at risk for problems with your bladder health:

 - Intravesicular chemotherapy, which is chemotherapy that is given directly into the bladder.
 Mitomycin C is the chemotherapy most often used in intravesicular chemotherapy.
 This leads to "local" side effects or side effects that directly affect the bladder.

 - The chemotherapy medicines ifosfamide and cyclophosphamide (especially in high doses) can be toxic to your bladder.

 - Radiation to an organ or area that is near the bladder.
 This includes areas of the belly.

 What type of bladder damage can occur?

 There are a few types of damage that can occur, including inflammation, scar tissue, and changes that can lead to bladder cancer.

 - Hemorrhagic cystitis is inflammation inside of the bladder that can lead to bleeding.
 This bleeding happens inside the bladder and can cause your urine to look pink or red.

 - The formation of scar tissue can change how well the bladder works.
-Scar tissue can stop the muscular bladder from being able to expand to hold as much urine as it used to.
+Scar tissue can stop the muscular bladder from being able to expand (stretch) to hold as much urine as it used to.
 In some cases, the scarring causes muscle damage that makes it difficult to fully empty the bladder.

 What symptoms should I report to my provider?